pebender/alexa-for-lg-webos-tv/docs.in/pages/design/skill-to-bridge-interface.md

 The bridge verifies that the login token has not expired.
 If verification fails, then the login token authorization fails.

+The bridge verifies that the the user is a valid Login with Amazon user.

 The bridge verifies that the skill identified by the login token is allowed to access the service identified in the login token on behalf of the user identified in the login token.
 If verification fails, then the login token authorization fails.

+In the implementation, the skill requires the user to share their email with skill when Account Linking because the bridge uses the user's email address to identify allowed users of the service.

 ### The Bridge Token